rpetit3/illumina-cleanup/README.md

 ### `--fastqs` a *File of Filenames* for Input FASTQs
 *illumina-cleanup* was developed to take in a file with information about the inputs, a *file of filenames* (FOFN).
 Essentially what this file does is specify the location of FASTQs to be processed, whether they are single-end (SE) or paired-end (PE) reads, and what to name (sample name) the output files.

 While this is an additional step for you, the user, it avoids potenial bugs associated with pattern matching FASTQs to extract a name and the SE vs PE status.
 Most importantly, by taking this approach, Nextflow can easily queue the analysis of a single FASTQ or hundreds of FASTQs in a single command.
-There is also the added benefi of knowing which FASTQs were analysed and their location at a later time.
+There is also the added benefit of knowing which FASTQs were analysed and their location at a later time.

 #### Structure of the *FASTQs* FOFN
 You can use the `--example_fastqs` to get an example of the expected structure for the input FASTQs FOFN.